-David Cartledge, NCTM, currently serves as Associate Professor in the Piano department at the Indiana University Jacobs School of Music, and has performed across the United States and internationally.
-He is a recipient of the Queen Elizabeth II Silver Jubilee Trust Award for Young Australians and the Sir John Crawford Scholarship of the Australian American Association Canberra.
-He has also been awarded grants from the Ian Potter and George Alexander Foundations.
+David Cartledge, NCTM, is Director of Graduate Studies and Professor of Piano at the Indiana University Jacobs School of Music.
+He has performed across the United States and internationally.
+A recipient of the Queen Elizabeth II Silver Jubilee Trust Award for Young Australians and the Sir John Crawford Scholarship of the Australian American Association Canberra, he has also been awarded grants from the Ian Potter and George Alexander Foundations.

-At conferences, Cartledge has demonstrated methods for training tomorrow’s music professionals to speak effectively about music, and of using digital musical analysis effectively in the classroom.
-His presentations include these and other topics at both national and chapter College Music Society conferences; at the national conference of the Association for Technology in Music Instruction; at the 2014 National Group Piano and Piano Pedagogy Forum; at the World Piano Pedagogy Conference; and at the Indiana Music Teachers Association state conference.
+At conferences, Cartledge has demonstrated methods for training tomorrow’s music professionals to speak effectively about music, of using digital musical analysis effectively in the classroom, and of using video as an effective means of asynchronous instruction.
+His presentations include these and other topics at both national and chapter College Music Society conferences; at the national conference of the Association for Technology in Music Instruction; at the National Group Piano and Piano Pedagogy Forum; at the World Piano Pedagogy Conference; and at the Indiana Music Teachers Association state conference.
+He has served on the national program committees of the MTNA National Conference, and of the National Conference on Keyboard Pedagogy, and he is co-chair of the NCKP Teacher Education in Higher Education Committee.

 A native of Australia, Cartledge is a graduate of the Australian National University, Canberra.
 His graduate studies were at Indiana University, where he completed his master’s and doctoral work.
 His teachers were Gyorgy Sebok, Béla Síki, Christopher Elton, John Luxton and Angela Griffiths.
 He has a comprehensive background as a pedagogue, having been involved in the instruction of students at all levels over many years.

-Cartledge is Co-Director of the Indiana University Piano Academy, an annual three-week opportunity for middle-to-high-school pianists from around the world to gather in Bloomington.
+Cartledge was, for several years, Co-Director of the Indiana University Piano Academy, an annual multi-week opportunity for middle-to-high-school pianists from around the world to gather in Bloomington.
 He is frequently invited to give master-classes, and he has judged competitions at both state and national levels.
 He resides in Bloomington, Indiana, with his wife, son, and daughter.